 Luckily, there is a better way, which can drive higher returns for bond investors.

 Through our investment analysis, we identify corporate bonds that are undervalued relative to other bonds in the marketplace.
-These bonds pay coupons higher than other corporate bonds with similar risk and have an opportunity to increase in price and drive total returns that can beat the market.
+These bonds pay coupons higher than other corporate bonds with similar risk and have an opportunity to increase in price and drive investment returns that have beaten the world's most popular bond funds and ETFs.

 What Corporate Bond Returns Do We Seek To Achieve?